 Logistics parks adjacent to the Port of Le Havre allow for easy connections to river barges, freight rail and trucking.
 Le Havre sits astride a highway network that directly connects Copenhagen, Denmark, to Lisbon, Portugal.

-Prologis operates industrial properties and warehouses in Le Havre.
+Prologis has available warehouses in Le Havre and operates industrial properties and warehouses in Le Havre.